Chart Color Schemes

 Paddington is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of November 2025, the population of the Paddington (NSW) statistical area (Lv2) is estimated at around 13,381 people.
-This reflects an increase of 680 individuals since the 2021 Census, which reported a population of 12,701 people.
-The current resident population estimate of 13,377 is based on AreaSearch's examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
-This results in a population density ratio of 8,209 persons per square kilometer, placing it within the top 10% of national locations assessed by AreaSearch.
-The Paddington (NSW) (SA2)'s growth rate of 5.4% since the census is comparable to its SA3 area's growth fundamentals, being within 0.4 percentage points of the latter's 5.8%.
-Overseas migration contributed approximately 81.0% of overall population gains during recent periods in the Paddington (NSW) (SA2).
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the population of Paddington NSW is estimated at around 13,389 as of Feb 2026.
+This reflects an increase of 688 people (5.4%) since the 2021 Census, which reported a population of 12,701 people.
+The change was inferred from the resident population of 13,377 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
+This level of population equates to a density ratio of 8,214 persons per square kilometer, making land in the area a highly-sought resource.
+Paddington's growth rate of 5.4% since the census positions it close to the SA3 area's growth rate of 6.0%, indicating competitive growth fundamentals.
+Overseas migration contributed approximately 81.0% of overall population gains during recent periods, driving primary population growth for the area.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the Paddington (NSW) (SA2) is expected to increase by 1,335 persons based on aggregated SA2-level projections, reflecting a gain of 9.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an increase just below the median of national areas, expecting the suburb's population to expand by 1,321 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 9.7% in total over the 17 years.

 Frequently Asked Questions - Population